 — Matthew 26:26-30 (New Living Translation)

-Communion is celebrated the first weekend of every month in all services.
+Communion is celebrated each Sunday in our 8am Traditional Service, and on the first weekend of every month in all services.
 Communion at Plantation, and at all United Methodist churches, is open to all who seek to follow Jesus, regardless of age or religious background.
 A gluten-free bread alternative is available — just ask as you are being served!
 Click here to learn more about Communion within the United Methodist Church.